DavidHernandezLopez/GNSS3DCapture/Readme.md

 ===================

-This is a QGis plugin to measure points from a GNSS connection.
+This is a QGis plugin to measure 3D points from a GNSS connection

 1. Install the plugin
 2. In a QGis project, set a valid GNSS connection